3D Printing Business Ideas: 3 Essential Tips

 To start your 3D printing business, there are two important things to keep in mind: find funding and keep your costs low.
 Luckily, everybody is talking about 3D printing today − and so there are lots of funding programs out there for your 3D printing start-up.

-Here’s an example: Projects like FABulous create and support a service ecosystem for 3D printing start-ups.
+Here’s an example: projects like FABulous create and support a service ecosystem for 3D printing start-ups.
 They bring together investors and entrepreneurs.
-They just launched their second Open Call, during which SMEs and entrepreneurs can submit innovative ideas for the development of new web businesses in the field of 3D printing.
 Make sure to search for similar projects in your region.

 Another way to fund your business is to use the power of the crowd: we’ve already worked with start-ups that used crowdfunding platforms like Kickstarter and IndieGoGo to turn their dream of a 3D printing business into reality.